nglviewer/nglview/docs/FAQ.md

 - Class NGLModel not found in module nglview-js-widgets

 You are likely using older JavaScript distribution of nglview.
-Check if it is `./.local/share/jupyter/nbextensions/nglview-js-widgets/`, if Yes, delete it.
+Check if it is `$HOME/.local/share/jupyter/nbextensions/nglview-js-widgets/`, if Yes, delete it.

+Why?
+This directory has a higher preference over sys-prefix so notebook will load Javascripts files from here first.

 - Debug experience from users
     - https://github.com/SBRG/ssbio/wiki/Troubleshooting#nglviewer-fresh-install-tips